Northeast Lakeview College is a public

 Size: 10,763 square feet

-Function: To provide biology, chemistry, physics, and astronomy laboratories, classrooms, preparation areas, and office spaces.
+Function: To provide laboratories and classrooms for the natural and physical sciences; including preparation areas, and office spaces.

 Size: 26,144 square feet